 First thing up on the equipment list: a hardware interface for the laser.
 The standard laser interface is called ILDA (named after the International Laser Display Association), and it’s an analogue format that uses standard 25 pin D-connectors, like parallel printers from the past.
 It’s a well established standard and most modern scanning lasers support it.

-So we need something that can provide an ILDA connection and most ‘laserists’ (terrible term huh?) use a hardware/software combination like Pangolin to produce laser shows with pre-set patterns.
-These systems are pricey, closed-source and totally proprietary.
+So we need something that can provide an ILDA connection and most ‘laserists’ use hardware/software solutions to produce laser shows with pre-set patterns.
+These systems are generally pricey, closed-source and totally proprietary.